 Welcome to U3A Tai Chi & Shibashi.

 Our Tai Chi and Shibashi classes are two of many courses held by U3A (university of the 3rd age) Bundaberg.
-The classes take place every Wednesday except during the school holidays.
+The classes take place every Wednesday (except during the school holidays).
 Shibashi : 8.30 - 9.30 am, Tai Chi : 9.30 - 10.30am. and are free for U3A Bundaberg members.
 Please feel free to come and see us and check it out in the Avenell Heights Hall.
 We'll be happy to answer any questions you may have.